 So, you want to be a Staph* member…Here’s what you need to know and do.

-Review of applications will start on January 14, 2013, and will continue until all positions are filled.
+Review of applications will start in January 2016, and will continue until all positions are filled.
 Applications will continue to be accepted until all positions are filled.
 If you have any questions, please send E-mail to email@example.com.

 As staph positions are filled, slight adjustments will likely be made in job responsibilities.
 All staph positions provide general support and frequently assist in other areas; program directors can assign additional duties.
 The use of alcohol and illegal drugs is strictly prohibited – throughout the entire employment period.
 The National Youth Science Foundation strives to offer programs that meet the highest standards of fairness and sensitivity with respect to sex and gender, age, race, national origin or physical condition.
 Behavior that contributes to the creation of an unwelcoming or hostile atmosphere of any kind will not be tolerated.

 While salaries are admittedly modest, there are significant fringe benefits.
 Meals and lodging are provided free of charge; laundry service is provided at the NYSC.
 Travel expenses will be reimbursed up to $500 (more if the budget allows or as market requires as determined by the director).
 A successful applicant’s experiences are sure to be memorable and opportunities for other intrinsic rewards are directly proportional to each individual’s level of creativity, energy, objectivity, knowledge, and good humor.

 Base pay rate is $65 per day, plus lodging and food.
 This daily rate is increased by the sum of the following increments to recognize education, training, and experience working in NYSF programs:

 - Education Increments (Single increase for highest attained***)

 - Undergraduate Student:

 - Completed Sophomore Year: $2/day

 - Completed Junior Year: $4/day